 In recent years, health care has been focused on preventive medicine.
 Preventive medicine emphasizes the promotion of a healthy lifestyle and proactively monitoring for various health conditions including hypertension, diabetes or cancers.
-To support these efforts, most commercial insurance providers now cover the cost of an annual wellness exam provided by an in-network provider*.
+To support these efforts, most commercial insurance providers now cover the cost of an annual wellness exam provided by an in-network primary care provider*.
 Preventive medical care is important because it provides you and your care team with an opportunity to assess your current health, which can be useful for anticipating future health care needs.

 Once an in-network provider has been selected, you can schedule your annual wellness exam.
 A wellness or preventive exam helps your physician monitor your overall health, identify ways to keep your body and mind healthy and identify any underlying issues when they are in their earliest, most treatable stages.